FMA fintech regulatory sandbox pilot

 - have considered where they need guidance from the FMA and why participation in the sandbox will help ‘go to market’ plans.

-The pilot will help us understand the barriers facing firms bringing financial products and services to market.
+The pilot will help us to understand innovative business models, the regulatory barriers facing the fintech community and, if appropriate, take action to reduce those barriers.
 The findings from the pilot will be invaluable in helping us refine our fintech service and the design of future iterations of the sandbox.